Sarama (Thai music): Instrumentation

-While name indicates that it is Javanese in origin, the Pi Chawaa closely resembles Indian shehnai reeds and likely originated on the Indian subcontinent before being introduced to Thailand via trade routes through Java.
+While this instrument's name indicates that it is Javanese in origin, the pi Chawaa closely resembles Indian shehnai reeds and likely originated on the Indian subcontinent before being introduced to Thailand via trade routes through Java.
 The Pi Chawaa is made of wood and has the similar conical shape and flared bell of a Western oboe, except whereas an oboe uses a double reed, Pi Chawaa uses a quadruple-reed.